AyeshaAbid892/js-fundamentals-assignment/README.md

 ## ② Passing an Object to a Function — Pass by Reference VALUE

+>When you pass an object to a function, you are not passing the actual object.
+Instead, you are passing a copy of the reference `(the memory address)`.
+Because both the original variable (gamer) and the function parameter `(player)` point to the exact same location in the Heap, any property modification is reflected globally.

 ```javascript
 function updateScore(player) {
   player.score = 999;    // mutating the object at the address